jameslesmg/advent-of-code/README.md

 By default, the function will return the `input.txt` (for the according day which is determined by the flag mentioned above) splitted by `'\n'` as the delimiter and it will also be mapped into numbers by default.

-This behaviour can be modified by overriding these options via the [`SplitOptions`](https://github.com/izexi/aoc-ts-template/blob/master/src/util/index.ts#L3-L11) param, here are some examples to illustrate that:
+This behavior can be modified by overriding these options via the [`SplitOptions`](https://github.com/izexi/aoc-ts-template/blob/master/src/util/index.ts#L3-L11) param, here are some examples to illustrate that:

 Let's say the `input.txt` looks like
 ```